 Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes No significant defects evident.

-Seals around shower areas are vulnerable to leakage.
-Failure to seals can result in dampness/ decay within hidden areas of the property.
+Notes Seals around the bath area are split.
+Failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+It is assumed that the central heating system has been properly installed and